Crown and Height Reduction

-On the other hand, crown reduction is most commonly preformed on tress of individual limbs that are growing too close to buildings, utility wires or other trees.
-Generally this type of pruning involves reducing the height or spread of the crown or individual limbs.
-In addition, Crown reduction is also commonly used to alleviate the mechanical stresses usually caused by an unbalanced tree.
-The final result of this process should retain the integrity and framework of the crown, while reducing a trees canopy only enough to let more light in.
-It isn’t suggested that crown reduction be preformed on all trees so make sure to consult with a professional before crowning a tree on your own.
+On the other hand, crown reduction is most commonly performed on trees of individual limbs that are growing too close to buildings, utility wires or other trees.
+Generally, this type of pruning involves reducing the height or spread of the crown or individual limbs.
+Crown reduction is also commonly used to alleviate the mechanical stresses usually caused by an unbalanced tree.
+This process should retain the integrity and framework of the crown while reducing a tree’s canopy only enough to let more light in.
+Crown reduction shouldn’t be performed on all trees, so make sure to consult with a professional before crowning a tree.

 Make an Appointment Now!

-Call us at 818.882.2335 or email us at firstname.lastname@example.org for our free professional consultation services.
-In addition to our complementary consultation services, we also provide estimates in print.
+Call us at 818.882.2335 or visit our contact page for our free professional consultation services.
+In addition to our complimentary consultation services, we also provide estimates in print.
 This ensures that whether you wait a week or a month to finally schedule a tree trimming appointment, the original service fee stands firm.
-Between our highly trained staff’s experience and our up-to-date equipment we’re capable offering the most efficient and safest tree crowning service in the market today.
+Between our highly trained staff’s experience and our up-to-date equipment, we offer the most efficient tree crowning service.